idk-mr4tyunjay/Rental_Cars/README.md

 ## Contributing

 We welcome contributions!
 If you'd like to enhance this project, feel free to fork the repository, make your improvements, and submit a pull request.

-## License

-This project is under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this code for your own purposes.

 ## Acknowledgments